mrkaye97/slackr/README.md

   - Depending on your scopes, `slackr` could quietly fail (i.e. not throw an error, but also not post anything to your channel).
-If this happens, try explicitly adding the `slackr` app to your channel in your Slack workspace with `/invite @your_app_name` or make sure you have `chat:write.public` enabled.
+If this happens, try explicitly adding the app you’re trying to have `slackr` post as to the channel you want in your Slack workspace with `/invite @your_app_name` or make sure you have `chat:write.public` enabled.

-  - Sometimes, channels may not show up in your workspace.
-If this happens, try running `R.cache::clearCache()`.